 The easiest way to travel to Phuket is by airplane.
 There is an International Airport (HKT) in the north of Phuket Island, about an hour away from Phuket Town.
 Plenty of major airlines, but also many of the low-cost airlines offering Phuket flights.
 Also, during high season, there are direct chartered flights to Phuket, from Australia and Europe.

-I recommend Skyscanner and Kiwi to find cheap flights to Phuket.
+I recommend Kiwi to find cheap flights to Phuket.
 Once you leave the Airport you have several choices of transportation to your hotel: From taxis to mini vans and local buses.
 I discovered that there is also a new shuttle bus connecting the Airport to Patong Beach.
 You can buy the ticket on the bus for 120 Baht ($4).

 Ready for a trip to Phuket?